 Yes, but Congress never intended for qualified immunity to exist in the first place.
 That is evident from the fact that when Congress wrote the primary civil rights statute, 42 U.S.C. § 1983, it did not include any defenses, and there was also no common-law defense of qualified immunity against which it could have legislated.
 The Supreme Court created qualified immunity out of whole-cloth less than four decades ago.
 It is up to the Supreme Court to get rid of it by simply overturning Harlow v.
 Fitzgerald.
 That said, if Congress wants to get rid of qualified immunity, it also has the power to do so.

 Is there hope that the Supreme Court may get rid of qualified immunity?

 Yes.
-Last term, the Supreme Court collected more than a dozen cases involving qualified immunity, but it ultimately declined to decide any of them, signaling that it was not willing to reconsider qualified immunity in the short term.
-Nevertheless, IJ believes that two recent decisions from the Supreme Court offer some hope for the future.
+Two recent decisions from the Supreme Court offer some hope for the future.
 In Taylor v.
 Riojas, the Supreme Court breathed new life into the concept that some constitutional violations are so obvious that they do not require an earlier decision to provide the government worker with fair warning.
 And in Tanzin v.
-Tanvir—a case that did not address qualified immunity—the Supreme Court adopted IJ’s argument that (1) damages for constitutional violations are important and often necessary, (2) damages for constitutional violations have a great historic pedigree, and (3) it is not within this Court’s purview to import policy concerns into its decision-making.
+Tanvir-a case that did not address qualified immunity-the Supreme Court adopted IJ’s argument that (1) damages for constitutional violations are important and often necessary, (2) damages for constitutional violations have a great historic pedigree, and (3) it is not within this Court’s purview to import policy concerns into its decision-making.
 This unanimous opinion written by Justice Thomas repudiates the type of policy decision-making the Court engaged in when it created qualified immunity, undermining the entire foundation of that unlawful doctrine.